Hans Ebeling: Family

 Ebeling's father, Arthur John Claus Frederick Ebeling (1863-1910), was of German descent.
 His mother was Mary Grace Ebeling (1869-1948), née Mochett, Hans Irvine Ebeling was born in Avoca, Victoria on 1 January 1905.

 He married Myra Aileen Conry on 5 October 1936.

 Education

 Ebeling was educated at Caulfield Grammar School from 1919 to 1922, where he played cricket in the school's First XI, football (in the ruck, and at centre half-forward) in its First XVIII, and as a miler in its athletic team.

-He dead-heated (with J. Manning of Camberwelll Grammar) for first place in the open mile race at the combined Associated Grammar School Sports meeting on 4 November 1921.
+He dead-heated (with J. Manning of Camberwell Grammar) for first place in the open mile race at the combined Associated Grammar School Sports meeting on 4 November 1921.
 In one match, against Camberwell Grammar in June 1922, he kicked 13 goals.

 The association of parents who support school cricket at Caulfield Grammar is named after him.
 He is the only Caulfield Grammarian to have played Test cricket.